uug-ai/facial-access-control/README.md

 # uuft.ai (facial access control)

 This project is a facial access control system that allows you to setup a facial biometric permission application to provide access to various applications, IO devices or other types of access control.
-The application is called `uuft` which is Ghent dialect for `head` and relates to the face recognition.
+The application is called `uuft` which is Ghent dialect for `head` and relates to concept the face recognition.

-As of now this project is heavily under construction, so expect some brutal changes coming up ;)
+This project is currently under construction, so expect some brutal changes coming up ;)

 ## Demo